 Unfortunately poverty and inequality puts many groups of people at a disadvantage in terms of life resources – the unemployed or underemployed, people with disabilities or health issues, or have had adverse childhood experiences or abuse, for example.
 However there is often something that differentiates a survivor from a victim of such circumstances – it may be a kind, loving grandmother, a teacher who took an interest, an encouraging friend, a character trait or skill, etc.

-We also have emotional resources – this is part of our innate guidance system our genetic inheritance.
+We all have innate resources – part of our genetic inheritance.
 Things like:

 Smooth seas do not make skillful sailors!